max-lee-dev/hackertype/README.md

 ### Test your coding speed and accuracy by practicing with LeetCode solutions!
 ![Screenshot](/client/public/hackertype3.png)
 ## Todo:
+- Show what rank a guest would have gotten
 - World Record for each solution
 - Improved search solution modal
 - Fix Log In UI (turbo scuffed rn)